tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/关键类型定义_intl_en.md

 - ModeClient: client-based control, which is for internal debugging of SDK and shall not be used by users.

->?You are recommended to use on-cloud control, so that when the QoS algorithm is upgraded, you do not need to upgrade the SDK to get a better experience.
+>You are recommended to use on-cloud control, so that when the QoS algorithm is upgraded, you do not need to upgrade the SDK to get a better experience.